Tamil Nadu All Govt Jobs

 TNPSC Group 1 Syllabus 2026 For Prelims Exam

-The TNPSC Group 1 Prelims syllabus focuses on General Studies (at a degree standard) and Aptitude & Mental Ability (at an SSLC standard).
-Below is the detailed section-wise breakdown.
+The TNPSC Group 1 Prelims syllabus is designed to test candidates on General Studies at a degree level, along with Aptitude and Mental Ability at the SSLC standard.
+Refer to the section-wise breakdown provided below for clarity.

 TNPSC Group 1 Syllabus 2026 For Prelims Exam